 - The total end of year customer numbers for residential vs non-residential customers was extracted from PEACE and split using the corresponding network tariff codes. - The Network Tariff Code was used to determine the customer voltage.
-This is considered the most reliable way to break the customers up into the voltages requested. - 3) SLIM provided the count of UMS NMIs (not Street Lights or government lighting (rate 1, 2, 3).
+This is considered the most reliable way to break the customers up into the voltages requested. - SLIM provided the count of UMS NMIs (not Street Lights or government lighting (rate 1, 2, 3).
 Government owned Rate 8 street lighting was also excluded.
-Rate 8 privately owned lighting was included.

-4) No customers fell into the "Other customers" (DOPCN0106) classification and as such these figures are zero.
+Rate 8 privately owned lighting was included. - No customers fell into the "Other customers" (DOPCN0106) classification and as such these figures are zero.
 The AER have advised previously they do not expect data to be provided here.

-RIN Table 3.4.2.2 Distribution customer number by location on the network

-- The customer numbers broken down by their location on the network are stored on the Energex PoN system.
-Energex does not have any customers on long rural networks and therefore all rural flagged customers are classed as short rural. - 2) Average customer figures were then calculated for each variable DOPCN0201-3 the total from the start and end of the regulatory periods was used (e.g. snapshots from 1/7/14 and 30/6/15 were divided by 2).
+RIN Table 3.4.2.2 Distribution customer number by location on the network the total from the start and end of the regulatory periods was used.
 De-en customers are included.
 UMS are excluded from these totals and have not been added in. - 3) Where the customer's distribution transformer (Network Attachment Point (NAP)) or Feeder is not known, the customer is not counted in the totals in PoN.
 Therefore, these missing customers have been added to each total using proportional allocation (using the existing percentages of customers against each feeder category). - 4) The variable "DOPCN02 Total customer numbers" was then calculated as the sum of customers in each network location.